detekt/detekt/.github/CONTRIBUTING.md

 After some time and testing there is a chance this rule will become active on default.

-Rules that contain an `@active` tag in their KDoc will be marked as active in the `default-detekt-config.yml`.
+Rules annotated with `@ActiveByDefault` will be marked as active in the`default-detekt-config.yml`.

 ### When updating the website ...